liberland/Constitution/Liberland-constitution.md

 * **§II.2.** The Assembly shall consist of twenty Assembly Representatives.
   * **§II.2(1)** The Assembly Representatives shall not receive any remuneration for their service other than compensation for expenses incurred in their official capacity.
   * **§II.2(2)** No Person shall hold the office of an Assembly Representative whilst holding any other public office within the executive or judicial branch of the Public Administration concurrently.
-  * **§II.2(3)** No Assembly Representative shall be precluded from taking part in any Assembly vote and/or debate by virtue of being detained prior to his or her trial.
+  * **§II.2(3)** No Assembly Representative shall be precluded from taking part in any Assembly vote and/or debate by virtue of being detained unless his or her release would cause direct and grave danger to others, as certified by the Court on application by the Office of the Public Prosecutor or a medical practitioner where appropriate.
   * **§II.2(4)** No Assembly Representative shall hold the office for more than twelve years in total.
 * **§II.3.** The Assembly Representatives shall be elected by the Citizens in a General Election held every six years.
   * **§II.3(1)** Any Assembly Representative may be recalled by the Citizens with a simple majority vote in a referendum called by 5% of the overall number of Citizens registered to vote at the time of the last General Election.
   * **§II.3(2)** Should any Assembly Representative step down, a Supplementary Election shall be held within thirty days.
   * **§II.3(3)** No vote whatsoever shall take place unless all Assembly Representative are sworn in and eligible to participate.
-  * **§II.3(4)** No vote whatsoever shall take place without the recordation of the Yeas and Nays.
 * **§II.4.** One-quarter of the overall number of Assembly Representatives shall have the right to propose a resolution dissolving the Assembly.
   * **§II.4(1)** The resolution shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
   * **§II.4(2)** Should the Assembly be dissolved, a General Election shall be held within sixty days.
-  * **§II.4(3)** The newly elected Assembly shall hold its first session within fourteen days after the General Election.
 * **§II.5.** The Assembly shall elect an Assembly Speaker with a simple majority vote of the overall number of Assembly Representatives.
   * **§II.5(1)** The Assembly Speaker shall chair the business of the Assembly.
   * **§II.5(2)** The Assembly Speaker shall head the Bureau of the Assembly.